sachithdickwella/sachithdickwella/README.md

 ### Hey there! 👋🧑‍💻

 Welcome to my GitHub world! 🚀 I'm Sachith, a software engineer with a passion for open-source tech and development.
 I'm also diving deep into the realms of AI, Computer Vision and Robotics through research and development.
-My playground is microservices development, and I have a blast with Java, Kotlin, Spring (especially the Cloud stack), and messaging techs like RabbitMQ and Kafka.
+My playground is microservices development, and I have a blast with Java, C++, Python, Kotlin, Spring (especially the Cloud stack), and messaging techs like RabbitMQ and Kafka.
 Regarding the cloud, I'm all in with AWS and GCP.

-Currently, I'm a student at the University of Liverpool, pursuing an MSc in Artificial Intelligence and explore the realm of AI and Robotics. 📚
+I am currently a student at the University of Liverpool, pursuing an MSc in Artificial Intelligence.
+My studies focus on exploring the realms of AI and Robotics. 📚

 ### Catch me on the web 🌎: